PodcastsCristianismoApostolic Life in the 21st Century

 • Apostolic Life in the 21st Century

-In this episode of Apostolic Life in the 21st Century, Dr. David K. Bernard responds to this frequently-asked question which often arises in discussions about holiness, not only among Oneness Pentecostals, but across conservative Christian communities.
+In this episode of Apostolic Life in the 21st Century, Dr. David K. Bernard addresses an important question about divine healing and the gifts of the Spirit.

 If you enjoy this podcast, leave a five-star rating and a review on Apple Podcasts or your preferred podcast platform.
 We also appreciate it when you share Apostolic Life in the 21st Century with family and friends.